 Diversity, Equity and Inclusion

-Diversity, Equity, and Inclusion (D.E.I.) is one of our three major initiatives set forth by the Board of Trustees in 2012 and has led us to create thoughtful improvements and goals for our students, faculty, staff, and parents.
+Diversity, Equity, and Inclusion (D.E.I.) is one of our three major strategic initiatives set forth by the Board of Trustees.
+Setting this initiative has led us to set thoughtful goals and make progress among our students, faculty, staff, and parents in D.E.I. work.
 We hope you enjoy reading about how we engage students, faculty/staff, and parents in D.E.I. work.

 - Multicultural Education